Area4-0/cluster-doc/docs/index.md

     The machines are not accessible from the outside, you need to be connected to the **campus of Cesena's VPN** network to access them.

 !!! note
-    Machines' resources are shared among all ALMAAI researchers, so unused containers should be removed to leave resources available to other users.
+    Machines' resources are shared among all researchers, so unused containers should be removed to leave resources available to other users.